medo64/UartFEC/README.md

 ========================================

-This Framework laptop expansion card will show up on your system as a serial device and allow for a fully isolated serial UART communication up to 115,200 baud rate at 3.3V.
+This Framework laptop expansion card will show up on your system as a serial device and allow for a non-isolated serial UART communication up to 115,200 baud rate at 3.3V.

-Please note that this card is not using RS-232 but TTL voltage levels.
+Please note that this card is not using RS-232 but TTL (3.3V) voltage levels.

 ## UART Pinout